Testing-shravan/ATG_Test-Assignment/README.md

 5. Introduced logger - easy to identify the failed tests
 6. Created Helper methods which can be used across all action area.
 7. Created property Util to read from property files
-8. Integrated with Test NG, easy to perform different operation in CI/CD pipeline
 9. Automation Tests can be executed from command line - ease of exection from Devops environment 10.Cucumber report will show the execution status of all the tests.